May 26: Today in Royal History

 Unofficial Royalty: Sujarinee Vivacharawongse

-May 26, 1968 – Birth of Crown Prince Frederik of Denmark at the Rigshospitalet in Copenhagen, Denmark
+May 26, 1968 – Birth of King Frederik X of Denmark at the Rigshospitalet in Copenhagen, Denmark

 Full name: Frederik André Henrik Christian

-Frederik is the elder son and heir of Queen Margrethe II of Denmark.
+Frederik is the elder son of Queen Margrethe II of Denmark.
 At the time of his birth, his mother was heiress-presumptive to her father, King Frederik IX.
 In 2004, Frederik married Australian Mary Donaldson, four years after meeting her at the 2000 Olympics in Sydney, Australia.
 The couple has four children.
-Fredrik undertakes many official duties on behalf of his mother, both in Denmark and around the world.
-He is the patron of numerous organizations and charities, with many focusing on sports and health, as well as scientific research.
+In her New Year’s Speech on December 31, 2023, Queen Margrethe II announced that she would step down as Queen of Denmark on January 14, 2024 – the 52nd anniversary of her accession.
+On that day her elder son became King Frederik X of Denmark.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.